Tyax Dining Serves Fresh Local Fare with Fine French Flare

 For chef Vickers, who spent fifteen years honing his craft in Whistler before signing on with Tyax Lodge earlier this year, their recent efforts to build a partnership with a local organic farmer represents the achievement of a long cherished goal.
 "This has always been my dream as a chef, that one day I could partner with a local farmer to supply all organic ingredients," he says.

-For lodge guests fortunate enough to savour the delectable results of Vickers’ Gaelic culinary passion and Jones’ expertise in sourcing the finest local ingredients, dining at Tyax Wilderness Resort and Spa is quite simply a taste of British Colombian back country heaven.
+For lodge guests fortunate enough to savour the delectable results of Vickers’ Gaelic culinary passion and Jones’ expertise in sourcing the finest local ingredients, dining at Tyax Wilderness Resort and Spa is quite simply a taste of British Columbian back country heaven.

 Posted: Monday, July 07, 2014